kobolabs/metadata-style-guide/README.md

 Your eBook's sales rights.

 ### Best Practice	</br>
 > To indicate sales rights use two-letter territory codes to specify where your ebook can be sold according to the rights your company holds. `<SalesRightsType>` is important in indicating specific type of rights held (exclusive, non-exclusive, not for sale, etc).
-Please see correct usage for how to declare sales rights in ONIX.
+Please see correct usage for how to declare sales rights in ONIX.</br>
 >
 > ONIX 2.1: Please use upper-case characters and separate each territory with a space in `<RightsCountry>US CA</RightsCountry>`.
-World Rights should be indicated as `<RightsTerritory>WORLD</RightsTerritory>`
+World Rights should be indicated as `<RightsTerritory>WORLD</RightsTerritory>`</br>
 > ONIX 3.0: Similarly, in `<CountriesIncluded>` please use upper-case characters and separate each territory with a space.
-World rights should be indicated as `<RegionsIncluded>WORLD</RegionsIncluded>`
+World rights should be indicated as `<RegionsIncluded>WORLD</RegionsIncluded>`</br>
 >
 > Excel: Leave this field blank if you have world rights.
 If your eBook can only be sold in a specific list of countries, you must indicate their two-letter country codes in this field with each country code separated by a comma.